 - Drugs that affect DNA synthesis, such as azathioprine.

-Macrocytosis per se, does not cause any symptoms or signs but there may be features related to the underlying disease.
+Macrocytosis per se does not cause any symptoms or signs but there may be features related to the underlying disease.
 Mild anaemia may be asymptomatic.
 Most cases are diagnosed when a blood count is performed as part of an investigation for something other than features of anaemia.
-People who are older or have coronary heart disease are more likely to suffer symptoms, whilst the young can be remarkably anaemic and not complain.
+People who are older or have coronary heart disease are more likely to have symptoms, whilst the young can be remarkably anaemic and not complain.